magento/devdocs/guides/v1.0/m2fedg/rwd/rwd_css.md

 <h2 id="fedg_rwd_ex">CSS Examples From the Blank Theme</h2>

-To change the position of elements depending on the screen width, you need to redefine the styles which control their behavior.
+To change the position of elements depending on the screen width, you must redefine which styles control their behavior.
 The following example compares a two-column display for mobile and desktop viewports.

 Mobile version: The following figure shows the main and sidebar columns defined one after the other.